gds-data-school/katacoda-scenarios/mongodb/step_pymongo.md

 As a simple test write a `python` code that select the data in the *airbnb* databases:
-1. select apartments where the number of bedrooms is 2 or 3 and city is New York or Chicago;
+1. select apartments where the number of bedrooms is 2 and price is lower than 800; show only the fields 'price', 'address.market' (that is the city name) and 'bedrooms'.
-2. select apartments where the number of bedrooms is 2 and price is lower than 800.
+2. select apartments where the number of bedrooms is 2 or 3 and city (field 'address.market') is Montreal or Rio De Janeiro; show only the fields 'price', 'address.market' (that is the city name) and 'bedrooms'.